purplegeminii/purplegeminii/README.md

 - 👋 Hi, I’m Delali Nsiah-Asare
-- 👀 I’m interested in software writing
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning Python, Java, SQL, WebDev
 - 💞️ I’m looking to collaborate on ...
+AI and Data Analysis projects
 - 📫 How to reach me ...

 <!---